Set an alert and we'll tell you when more tickets go on sale.

-Featuring Kelli O’Hara, Will Chase, and Corbin Bleu, with direction from Scott Ellis and chorography from Warren Carlyle.
+Featuring Kelli O’Hara, Will Chase, and Corbin Bleu, with direction from Scott Ellis and choreography from Warren Carlyle.

 It’s another opening of another revival of “Kiss Me, Kate”!
 This time, Tony Award winner Kelli O’Hara stars as leading lady Lilli Vanessi — a celebrated actor co-starring with her ex-husband, Fred Graham, in a musical production of William Shakespeare’s “Taming of the Shrew.”
 The show-within-a-show casts the egotistical exes as Katherine and Petruchio, and hilarity ensues both onstage and off.
 Add in a secondary romance between Lois Lane, the actor playing Bianca, and her gambler boyfriend — plus a couple of gangsters and backstage shenanigans — and you have a Shakespeare classic turned on its head.